deniseyu/bash-bingo/readme.md

 ## Bash Bingo!

 A fun way to learn bash commands!
-Thanks to @akaul for contributing slides!
+Thanks to [Ayush Kaul](https://github.com/akaul) for contributing slides!

 ### How to play